ITV plc Advances Share Buyback Program

 ITV plc (GB:ITV) has released an update.

-ITV plc has actively repurchased 1,520,929 of its own shares at a volume-weighted average price of 77.44 pence per share, as part of its ongoing share buyback program initiated in March 2024.
-These shares will be held in treasury, and following the transaction, the total number of ITV’s voting rights stands at 4,005,121,635.
-The buyback reflects ITV’s strategy to manage its capital and return value to shareholders.
+ITV plc has announced the repurchase of 2,054,146 of its ordinary shares at a volume-weighted average price of 76.37 pence per share, as part of its share buyback program initiated on March 7, 2024, following shareholder approval.
+The acquired shares will be held in treasury, bringing the total number of treasury-held shares to 51,003,850.
+This latest transaction affects the total voting rights, which now stand at 4,001,405,344 ordinary shares.

 For further insights into GB:ITV stock, check out TipRanks’ Stock Analysis page.